Skip to content

 Race control

-Race control (also called VCC — Venue Control Centre) is a web-based dashboard that provides a real-time overview of a race.
-It's designed for officials monitoring the race from a fixed location — typically a control room at the venue.
+Race control is a web dashboard with a live overview of a race — your team, the athletes, every penalty and incident, and the maps — designed for officials monitoring the race from a fixed location, typically a control room at the venue.
+You may also hear it called the VCC (Venue Control Centre).

 Who can access it